19hours/sg-statutes/Acts/Penal Code.md

 [51/2007]

-Illustration

-(a)
+Illustrations

-Athreatens to publish a defamatory libel concerningZ, unlessZgives him money.
+(a)Athreatens to publish a defamatory libel concerningZ, unlessZgives him money.
 He thus inducesZto give him money.Ahas committed extortion.

-(b)

-AthreatensZthat he will keepZ’s child in wrongful confinement, unlessZwill sign and deliver toAa promissory note bindingZto pay certain moneys toA.Zsigns and delivers the note.Ahas committed extortion.
+(b)AthreatensZthat he will keepZ’s child in wrongful confinement, unlessZwill sign and deliver toAa promissory note bindingZto pay certain moneys toA.Zsigns and delivers the note.Ahas committed extortion.

-(c)

-A, an enforcement officer, seesZcommitting an offence, and threatens to report the offence unlessZgives him money.Zfears that the report may result in his being prosecuted for the offence and delivers money toA.Ahas committed extortion.
+(c)A, an enforcement officer, seesZcommitting an offence, and threatens to report the offence unlessZgives him money.Zfears that the report may result in his being prosecuted for the offence and delivers money toA.Ahas committed extortion.

-(d)

-A, by puttingZin fear of grievous hurt, dishonestly inducesZto sign or affix his seal to a blank paper and deliver it toA.Zsigns and delivers the paper toA.
+(d)A, by puttingZin fear of grievous hurt, dishonestly inducesZto sign or affix his seal to a blank paper and deliver it toA.Zsigns and delivers the paper toA.
 Here, as the paper so signed may be converted into a valuable security,Ahas committed extortion.

 [51/2007]